isc-projects/stork/doc/install.rst

 using ``Nginx`` or ``Apache``.
 The Stork server package contains an example configuration file for ``Nginx``, in ``/usr/share/stork/examples/nginx-stork.conf``.

-The logging colorization is configured analogously to the :ref:`Stork Agent logging colorization <colorization-settings>`.
+The logging details, including colorization is configured analogously to the :ref:`Stork Agent logging settings <logging-settings>`.

 Stork can read and combine the configuration parameters from a few sources simultaneously.
 The command line flags have precedence over the environment variables read from the file